BriskenFinancials/use-case-template/cards/UC10000426-S-01-train-key-users-on-sap-mbc-functionality.md

 ## Outcome

-You will be able to confidently Schedule training sessions with the customers key users, ensuring all participants are available. accelerating progress and improving project alignment
+This enables you to schedule training sessions with the customers key users, ensuring all participants are available

 ![Footer Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-S-01-bottom.png)